SonarSource/sonarlint-core/doc/analyzer_management.md

 ### 3. Artifact Resolution

-When analysis is requested (or when the IDE requests plugin statuses), `PluginsService` calls `policy.resolveArtifacts()` on the appropriate `ArtifactsLoadingStrategy`.
-The policy runs its resolution passes and returns a `Map<String, ResolvedArtifact>`.
+When analysis is requested (or when the IDE requests plugin statuses), `PluginsService` calls `resolveArtifacts()` on the appropriate `ArtifactsLoadingStrategy`.
+The strategy runs its resolution passes and returns an `ArtifactsLoadingResult`.

-Artifacts in `DOWNLOADING` state cause the caller to defer engine initialisation.
-The caller subscribes to `PluginStatusUpdateEvent` to retry when the download completes.
+Artifacts in `DOWNLOADING` state have a non-null `downloadFuture`.
+The caller uses `ArtifactsLoadingResult.whenAllArtifactsDownloaded()` to run a callback (publishing a `PluginsSynchronizedEvent`) once all pending downloads complete.

 ### 4. Background Download